SoftwareAG/c8y-docs/content/edge/operating-edge-bundle/log-rotation.md

 |Access|${karaf.data}/log/access.log|Daily|50 MB|14|
 |DataBroker|${karaf.data}/log/databroker.log|Daily|50 MB|14|

-**Under /etc/ configured via logrotate.conf and configuration files under /etc/logrotate.d**
+Under */etc/* they are configured via *logrotate.conf* and the configuration files under */etc/logrotate.d*.

 The components for which log rotation is configured are as follows: